Districts of Costa Rica

-According to the Territorial Administrative Division the cantons of Costa Rica are subdivided into 488 districts (distritos), each of which has a unique five digit postal code.
+According to the Territorial Administrative Division, the cantons of Costa Rica are subdivided into 492 districts (distritos), each of which has a unique five-digit postal code.

 Government organization

 Each canton is divided into districts whose number varies from canton to canton.
 Each district has a District Council chaired by a syndic, all popularly elected.
-The District Council is the interlocutor between the district and the municipal government and ensures the communal and neighborhood interests before the Municipal Council; although the direct administration of the district falls to the municipality, the District Councils also exercise administrative functions such as forwarding projects to the Council and supervising the work of the mayor.
+The District Council is the interlocutor between the district and the municipal government and ensures the communal and neighborhood interests before the Municipal Council;.
+However, the direct administration of the district falls to the municipality; the District Councils also exercise administrative functions such as forwarding projects to the Council and supervising the mayor's work.